deviprasadlutta/Phishing-Link-Scanner/README.md

-# Phishing-Link-Scanner
+Phishing Link Scanner
 A simple tool to detect and analyze potentially malicious phishing URLs using the VirusTotal API.
-This repository includes both the original Python script (Phishing_Scanner.py) and a compiled Windows executable (Phishing_Scanner.exe) for ease of use.
+This repository includes both the original Python script (Phishing_Scanner.py) and a compiled Windows executable (Phishing_Scanner.exe).

 Features
 Scans URLs for phishing, malware, and suspicious activity using the VirusTotal API